maguaaa/Card-Game-Recommendation/doc/Final_Project_Checkpoint.md

 # Interaction and Presentation Plan

 - Command Line Prompts
   - I plan to use this to collect user answers of the three-question set and return a keyword following the logic I design in sql_query.getKeyword.
-To illustratem, the keyword is the longest word from the most popular(with the max sum of rating counts, review counts and added counts) game among the initial recommendations.
+To illustrate, the keyword is the longest word from the most popular(with the max sum of rating counts, review counts and added counts) game among the initial recommendations.

 - Plotly
   - I plan to use Plotly to plot table to better visualize the recommendations.
 The columns of the table will include "name", "price information", "released at", and "url".